pmb59/neMeRIP-seq/README.md

 # m6A
-Pipeline for MeRIP-seq data analysis
+Code used for neMeRIP-seq data analysis in Bertero et al.